KANNIBALWEAR/K_OVERVIEW/README.md

 - Personal Item with each order (hand-written or custom message with the brands tagline + QR code)
 - Instruction Manual for every item included or via QR code leading to a Vimeo/YT/server video

+![](177FA400-0BAD-464E-A799-DF3E19A3D17E.JPG)

 - High Class Vibe - plastic membership card (later on access to membership shows, exclusive things for card holders.
 Perhaps people who have it have a monthly allowance, discounts etc).

-![](177FA400-0BAD-464E-A799-DF3E19A3D17E.JPG)
+ 1. Metal Card of your choice.

 ![](kannibal-packaging-inspiration.png)

 ## ICEBOX_
 - Combine any product below with molle webbing.
 For example: hoddies with molle slots for attachments.